tOverney/concpar-newassign/README.md

 ### A new assignment about bounded buffer.

-This is based on an old assignment in java that we had to implement for our Concurrency course. @tOverney implementation of (the old java ass. can be seen here)[https://github.com/SonicFrog/PubSubServer].
+This is based on an old assignment in java that we had to implement for our Concurrency course. @tOverney implementation of [the old java assignment can be seen here](https://github.com/SonicFrog/PubSubServer).

 ### Key points of the idea